-You’ve always heard how drying an airplane can be to the skin, and you probably have felt it on your skin when flying but how dry is it really?
-As someone who travels a lot for my growing skin care company, I decided to get to the bottom of it and do a test to really understand exactly how drying flying really is to the skin.
+Updated 12/7/14.
+You’ve always heard how drying an airplane can be to the skin, and you probably have felt it on your skin when flying, but how dry is it really?
+As someone who travels a lot for my growing skin care company, I decided to get to the bottom of it and do a test to really understand exactly how drying an airplane cabin truly is.

-You first have to understand that whenever the air is dry and moisture is not present, through a process called osmosis, the air draws moisture from wherever it can – and that will mean from your skin.
-Dry skins will get drier, and oily skins will get oilier due to increased oil production to compensate for the dehydration.
-This is why it’s so important to protect your skin with a good sunscreen moisturizer (like Daily Protection SPF 30) applied over a hydrating serum (like Skin Drink) to create a protective seal on the skin to help prevent moisture loss.
+You first have to understand that whenever the air is dry and moisture is not present, through a process called osmosis, the air draws moisture from wherever it can—and that will mean from your skin.
+Dry skins will get drier, yet oily skins will actually get oilier.
+(This is due to increased oil production to compensate for the dehydration.)
+Regardless of your skin type, it’s so important to protect your skin with a good sunscreen moisturizer (like Daily Protection SPF 30) and a few drops of a skin oil like Pro Remedy Oil on top to create a protective seal on the skin to help prevent moisture loss.

 Supplies used for the test:

 – A small cap from a travel bottle of mouthwash that I used as a measuring cup.

 I did this test in two different environments: the first in my hotel room in Boston on a sunny 50 degree December day.
 The second test was performed at 32,000 feet in an airplane…